PLEIN AIRE PAINTING AT RAMLER PARK IN BOSTON, MA - A DIGITAL STORY

 Ramler Park is a flowering jewel in the midst of the busy Boston city environment.
 She greets her visitors with vine covered arbors, a lovely fountain that attracts many birds, rose gardens and wildflowers and quiet little corners, perfect for rest and reflection.
 On a warm summer day regular visitors include songbirds, honeybees and colorful butterflies and lots of human neighbors.
 Ramler is a monument to the power of neighbors working together to create a glorious respite from what had been just a forlorn, ugly parking lot.

 After learning about the park through a group that meets there to draw in warmer weather, I searched online to discover more about its history.
-When I finally arrived there to investigate one hot July day I knew I knew I would be back to do some oil painting.
+When I finally arrived there to investigate one hot July day I knew I knew I would be back to do some oil painting.It was in a digital story class at Cambridge Community Television that I realized Ramler Park would be perfect for my class project.

 The story really began the day I went there to paint.